How It Works

 - Your new plants will probably not look like the picture (yet).
 Some may even look like pots of dirt, especially the bulbs.
 If you are concerned, please check the pot for a rhizome or root structure before leaving the pop-up, or talk to us at checkout.

 - Did you know most native bulbs naturally die back and dry out in the summer?
-By fall, it will appear to be a dry, rootless bulb.
+By fall, many will appear to be a dry, rootless bulb.
 But fear not!
 This is normal - it will put out new roots in the spring and it’s best for it set down those new roots in its new home in your garden.

 - If you purchased a small pot, it may take one full season to several years to reach maturity, depending on the species.
 Keep in mind this gardening axiom; the first years they sleep, the second year they creep, the third year they leap.